metamorph-inc/meta-core/src/CADAssembler/CADCreoParametricCreateAssembly/0Readme - CreateAssembly.txt

 v1.5.19.0 	Removed the dependency on PROE_ISIS_EXTENSIONS.
 Now the code is only dependent on the registry
 			entry META_PATH.

+v1.5.20.0 	8/29/2017 Remove all references to Creo from the common structures.
+Reorganize the code to move files
+			as appropriate to the CADCommonFunctions directory.

 Known Defects
 -------------